lucaslorentz/caddy-docker-proxy/README.md

 ## Volumes
 On a production docker swarm cluster, it's **very important** to store Caddy folder on a persistent storage.
 Otherwise Caddy will re-issue certificates every time it is restarted, exceeding let's encrypt quota.

-To do that map a docker volume to `/root/.caddy` folder.
+To do that map a persistent docker volume to `/data` folder.

-Since Caddy version 0.10.11, it is possible to run multiple caddy instances sharing same certificates.
+For resilient production deployments, use multiple caddy replicas and map `/data` folder to a volume that supports multiple mounts, like Network File Sharing docker volumes plugins.

-For resilient production deployments, use multiple caddy replicas and map a`/root/.caddy` folder to a volume that supports multiple mounts, like Network File Sharing docker volumes plugins.
+Multiple Caddy instances automatically orchestrates certificate issuing between themselves when sharing `/data` folder.

 [Here is an example](examples/efs-volume.yaml) of compose file with replicas and persistent volume using  Rexray EFS Plugin for AWS.